Arcix-OS/Arcix/readme.md

 Arcix OS © 2025 The Arcix Project
 Licensed under the **Apache License 2.0**.
-Based on the Android Open Source Project and LineageOS.
+Based on the **Android Open Source Project (AOSP)**.

+> Arcix OS is an independent open-source Android fork.
+> It does **not** include proprietary Google components (GMS, Widevine, or ARM translation libraries).
+> Users may install these components separately where licensing allows.

 ---